rbpollock/labboNetwork/docs/tldr/colony.md

 ---
-description: A Quick Overview of the Important Colony Concepts
+description: A Quick Overview of the Important Labbo Concepts
 sidebar_position: 1
 ---

-# Colony
+# Labbo

-Colony is a protocol for a new type of open, meritocratic organization that operates via software rather than paperwork and management hierarchy.
+Labbo is a protocol for a new type of open, meritocratic organization that operates via software rather than paperwork and management hierarchy.

 A colony is a set of smart contracts on the Ethereum blockchain that contains all of the normal functions of a traditional firm, as well as some new functions that are only possible using a decentralized platform.
-Using the functions built into Colony, an organization can do:
+Using the functions built into Labbo, an organization can do:

 * Decision making
 * Ownership